John Aaron Rawlins: Last cabinet meeting and death

 By late August 1869, Rawlins' "consumption" had progressed, and while he was staying at his home in Danbury, Connecticut with his wife and children, he hemorrhaged.
 Called to the capital for a cabinet meeting, his wife and children stayed behind, while Rawlins set off for Washington.
 In New York, Rawlins hemorrhaged again, but he continued his journey to see the President.
 Making it to the capital he hemorrhaged again, but he made it to the cabinet meeting and sat at his regular chair.
 Grant and Secretary Fish were surprised to see him there.
 The next day Rawlins had a long meeting with Grant at the White House, whereupon Grant said goodbye to his friend, and left Washington for Saratoga to join his wife Julia.
-Rawlins was left alone without wife or family in Washington, but another close wartime friend and Native American, Ely Parker, cared for him.
+Rawlins was left alone without wife or family in Washington, but another close wartime friend, Ely Parker, cared for him.
 The following day, Sunday, September 5, Grant was informed of Rawlins' declining health, and he set back to Washington determined to see his friend before he died, but his trip was delayed.
 Sherman and Grant's Secretary of Interior Jacob D. Cox stayed with Rawlins at his bedside waiting for Grant to arrive.
 When Rawlins asked when Grant was going to arrive Sherman gently lied to him and said "about 10 minutes".
 Rawlins, however, persisted on asking his doctor, D. Willard Bliss, when Grant was coming to see him.

 The following day on Monday, September 6, 1869, Secretary of War Rawlins died in office at 4:12 PM.
 Grant arrived at Rawlins' at 5:15 PM, too late to see his friend.
 Historian William McFeely said concerning Grant missing Rawlins' death that no one "could replace John Rawlins.
 Now in the first year of the frightening business of the presidency, Rawlins was stolen from Grant, and he had not even been on hand to protest the theft."
 Rawlins was initially buried in a friend's vault at Congressional Cemetery; his remains were later relocated to Arlington National Cemetery.
-Rawlins was survived by his second wife Mary Hurlburt and two children.
 Rawlins was succeeded as Secretary of War by Sherman on an interim basis, and permanently by William W. Belknap.

+Rawlins was survived by his second wife Mary Hurlburt and two children from his first marriage.
+After his death, Grant served as guardian to Rawlins' two children, who lived with their maternal grandparents in Goshen, New York.